bnuredini/typer/README.md

 ### Online

-This game is hosted via GitHub pages, try it out at https://bnuredini.github.io/typer.
+This game is hosted via GitHub pages, try it out over at https://bnuredini.github.io/typer.

 ### Running locally

-There's a small web server program written in Go that serves files from `ui/`.
+There's a small server program written in Go that serves files from `ui/`.
 Build and run the server application by running

 ```